Classic Roast Chicken

 - Preheat oven to 190°C or 170°C if fan-forced.

-- Halve the lemons and prick one half all over with your knife.
+- Halve the lemons and prick one half all over with a knife.
 Cut the rest into wedges and set aside.
-Put the lemon half inside the cavity with a bay leaf, a few sprigs of rosemary and one half head of garlic.
+Put the lemon half inside the cavity with a bay leaf, a few sprigs of rosemary and 1/2 head of garlic.

-- Assemble the roast.
-Tip the potatoes and remaining garlic into the roasting pan, toss with the oil and season.
+- Tip the potatoes and remaining garlic into the roasting pan, toss with the oil and season.

 - Push the potatoes to the edges and sit the chicken in the middle.
 Brush butter all over the breasts and legs with a pastry brush.
 Season and make sure the potatoes are evenly spaced around the tin.

-- Lift the bird out of the pan and sit it on either a board or serving platter.
+- Lift the roast out of the pan and sit it on either a board or serving platter.
 Cover with foil and rest, as this will give a juicier chicken.

-- Crisp potatoes and add flavour: Turn oven up to 220°C or 200°C if fan-forced and put the shelf up one rung.
+- To crisp and add flavour to the potatoes, turn oven up to 220°C or 200°C if fan-forced and put the shelf up one rung.
 Toss potatoes, remaining herbs and lemon wedges in the pan juices, then roast for 15-20 minutes, turning once until crisp.
 Serve your roast with simple vegetables like carrots.